-The Registrar’s office will email graduates when their FREE announcements are ready for pick up.
-It is usually in March.
+As of March 31, you may pick up your announcements in the Registrar’s office.
 There are no actual tickets for the ceremony.
 There is no guest limit.
 We do advise guests arrive early for parking and seating.

 Perkins Loan Exit Interview

 Contact Rodica Resendez at 503-768-7092 or email@example.com for more information.